Weird Science

 urban environment, extremely high level of light pollution

-After nightfall, the sky began to fill with dense clouds, effectively preventing any observations.
+After nightfall, the sky began to fill with dense clouds, making any observations impossible.
 I was about to give up hope when, around 10:30 PM, the clouds started to dissipate.
-As increasingly larger patches of clear sky appeared, my optimism returned.
+As larger and larger patches of clear sky appeared, my optimism returned.
 Before long, the sky became completely clear.
 I quickly set up my telescope and aimed it at the objects of interest.
 Although the early part of the evening did not look promising, I was ultimately able to carry out my observing plans.
-This night reminded me yet again how unpredictable the weather can be, but also how rewarding nighttime observations can be—even under urban skies.
-One of the photographic outcomes from that night is shown below, in Photo 2.
+That night reminded me once again how unpredictable the weather can be, but also how rewarding nighttime observations can feel, even under urban skies.
+One of the photographs taken that night is shown below in Photo 2.

-The nebula owes its distinctive, bird-like shape—with a long beak and outstretched wings—to dark lanes of dust that contrast against brighter areas illuminated by young, hot stars.
+The nebula owes its distinctive bird-like shape, with a long beak and outstretched wings, to dark lanes of dust that stand out against the brighter areas illuminated by young, hot stars.

 Photo 1 Parameters: